Chocolate Cake Mix Pudding Flavor: 7 Best Must-Have Options

 - Salted caramel frosting

-5. Chocolate Instant Pudding: Best Simple Upgrade
+5. Chocolate Instant Pudding: The Easiest Chocolate Boost

 - Vanilla frosting